Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Abstract

 \section{Abstract}

-We present the first implementation of AI agents into the design and optimization of detectors in high-energy physics experiments via a bilevel optimization framework that vertically integrates detector geometry, front-end digitization, and high-level reconstruction algorithm parameters in differentiable full simulations.
-Using the example of a dual-readout, segmented crystal EM calorimeter with a baseline resolution of $3\%/\sqrt{E}$, we investigate the capabilities and value propositions of AI agents in the identification and reduction of key detector parameters and in the nonlinear traversal of a given detector design's full parameter space.
-We find that LLM-based reasoning models today, without being given additional experiment-specific context, are able to effectively execute complex workflows and proactively suggest generic but relevant avenues for further study or improvement.
-Here, we demonstrate an AI agent's ability to use the workflow to simultaneously optimize a representative subset of vertically integrated detector parameters: crystal granularity and length, number of ADC bits and sampling rate, and center-of-gravity hit-clustering radius.
-We find that effective integration of agents into the complex workflows of frontier areas of research not only significantly reduces labor and compute, but opens up efficient avenues for computational validation of first-principles design choices.
-While the ability to make autonomous leaps of physics-motivated judgment or insight is not demonstrated in this work, this study defines the current frontier of experimental design methods in high-energy physics.
+We present the first implementation of AI agents into the design and optimization of detectors in high-energy physics experiments via a bi-level optimization framework that vertically integrates detector geometry, front-end digitization, and high-level reconstruction algorithm parameters in differentiable full simulations.
+Using the example of a dual-readout, segmented crystal EM calorimeter with a baseline resolution of $3\%/\sqrt{E}$, we investigate the capabilities and value propositions of AI agents in the identification and reduction of key detector parameters and in the nonlinear traversal of design space.
+We find that frontier LLM reasoning-models today, without being given additional experiment-specific context, are able to effectively execute complex workflows and proactively suggest generic but relevant avenues for further study or improvement.
+Here, we demonstrate an AI agent's ability to find an optimal design point amidst three competing performance criteria, showing that effective integration of agents into the complex workflows of frontier research areas can yield higher performance for key physics goals while reducing labor and compute.
+This study establishes the foundation for a future demonstration of the first fully AI-designed detector for future scientific facilities.